Glinkis/mockemon/README.md

 #### Combining Builders

-If you have a value that that is a superset of another, you can reuse the builder of the subset in the builder of the superset by simply spreading it.
+If you have a value that is a superset of another, you can reuse the builder of the subset in the builder of the superset by simply spreading it.

 ```ts
 interface Person {